Department of Chemistry and Physics

 There are many reasons!

-We are an American Chemical Society (ACS) approved department and, upon completion of the requirements, students can earn one of our ACS certified degrees: the B.S. in Chemistry or the B.S. in Chemistry with a Biochemical Concentration.
+We are an American Chemical Society (ACS) approved school and, upon completion of the requirements, students can earn an ACS-certified B.S. degree in chemistry.

-Because we are an ACS approved school, our program meets the same standards as undergraduate programs at major research universities and our classes are taught by faculty with an expertise in that field.
+Because we are an ACS approved school, our program meets the same standards as undergraduate programs at major research universities, with classes taught by faculty with expertise in the various sub-disciplines of chemistry.
 Even first-year classes have this advantage.
-Our classes are smaller than can be found at a larger school as well.
+Our class sizes are smaller than typically found in university programs.
 This allows our students to interact frequently with the faculty, which is a major part of the Saint Mary's experience.
 The smaller class sizes also allow each of our students to gain valuable, direct experience using chemical instrumentation and other techniques that may only be described at larger schools.
 Many of our majors gain valuable experience as assistants in laboratories, working with the faculty instructor and learning and teaching as they serve.

-The Department offers the Chemistry Major (with or without a Biochemical Concentration) and a minor in Chemistry.
-We also offer physics courses in support of chemistry, biology, math and engineering students, as well as chemistry and physics courses that satisfy general education requirements.
-Our goal is to prepare our students for life after Saint Mary's, whether in an industrial position, government position, graduate school or professional school (Medicine, Dentistry, Law, Pharmacy, etc.).
+The Department offers the chemistry major and minor.
+We also offer physics courses in support of chemistry, biology, math and engineering students, as well as chemistry and physics courses that support the College's Sophia Program in general education.
+Our goal is to prepare our students for life after Saint Mary's, whether they move directly into careers in industry, education or government, or continue their studies in graduate or professional school (Medicine, Dentistry, Law, Pharmacy, etc.).